aneuhold/tracktory/docs/infrastructure/deployment-guide.md

 - Keep costs low by using free tiers and minimizing egress.
 R2 plus Cloudflare CDN reduces egress for images
 - If cold starts are noticeable, consider Cloud Run min instances = 1 (small cost) or add Cloudflare cache rules
+- **Netlify sites**: Continue to work normally with Cloudflare DNS.
+You can gradually enable Cloudflare proxy features (orange cloud) for performance benefits, but test carefully
+- **Rollback plan**: If issues arise, you can quickly change nameservers back to Netlify DNS, though propagation takes time

+## DNS Migration Troubleshooting

+Common issues and solutions:

+**Existing Netlify site not loading**:

+- Check CNAME target in Cloudflare matches the \*.netlify.app domain for that site
+- Ensure record is set to "DNS only" (gray cloud) initially
+- Use `dig yourdomain.com` to verify DNS resolution

+**Netlify says "DNS zone not managed by Netlify"**:

+- This is expected after moving to external DNS
+- Netlify sites will still work; you just manage DNS elsewhere
+- Custom domains in Netlify should show the target domain to point your DNS to

+**Gradual migration approach**:

+- Move just the apex domain first, keep subdomains on Netlify DNS temporarily
+- Use Cloudflare's partial setup if you want to manage only some records initially
+- Test thoroughly before moving production subdomains